 What Effect Does the Standard of Living Have upon Alimony in Arizona?

 The court will consider the standard of living established during the parties’ marriage.
 For example, the court will consider the size, location, and monthly costs associated with the home in which the parties’ lived during their marriage.
-The court will consider the types of cars the parties’ drove during their marriage, as well as the clothing and jewelry and other items they purchased during their marriage.
+The court will examine the types of cars the parties’ drove during their marriage, as well as the clothing and jewelry and other items they purchased during their marriage.

-The court will consider the types of vacations and other entertainment the parties’ enjoyed during their marriage, as well as a myriad of other facts that establish the standard of living the parties’ enjoyed.
+The court will consider the types of vacations and other entertainment the parties’ enjoyed during their marriage, as well as a myriad of other facts that establish the standard of living the parties’ experienced.
 This is not to say the court will make a spousal maintenance award to keep the spouse receiving spousal maintenance at that same standard of living.

 Contact Our Scottsdale Arizona Alimony Attorneys